-- A. Before referring a client to residential providers, the DDD Case Resource Manager (CRM)/Social Worker (SW) must obtain a signed DSHS 14-012, Consent form, from the client and/or the legal representative.
-The form must have been signed within the last ninety (90) days. - B. When referring the CRM/SW must consider the: - 1.
+- A. Before referring a client to residential providers, the DDD Case Resource Manager (CRM)/Social Worker (SW) must obtain a signed DSHS 14-012, Consent form from the client and/or the legal representative.
+The form must have been signed within the last ninety (90) days. - B. When making a referral, the CRM/SW must consider the: - 1.
 Personal preference of the individual being referred; - 2.
-Personal preferences of potential housemate(s); - 3.
-Provider's ability to meet the client's health, safety, and program needs; and - 4.
-Needs of all persons in the residence, including safety and protection. - 5.
-For adults requesting DDD community residential services, the CRM will document these preferences on DSHS 15-358, Client Referral Information. - C. Referral packets must include all required forms and available information, including: - 1.
-DSHS 10-232, Provider Referral Letter for Supported Living/Group Home Providers, that lists the information included in the packet or DSHS 27-057, Voluntary Placement Program Provider Referral Letter, for children up to age 18.
+Parent/legal representative requests; - 3.
+Personal preferences of potential housemate(s); - 4.
+Provider's ability to meet the client's health, safety, and program needs; and - 5.
+Needs of all persons in the residence, including safety and protection.

+For adults requesting DDD community residential services, the CRM will document these preferences on DSHS 15-358, Client Referral Information.

+C. Referral Packets